Today’s craft beer culture is all about tasting a variety of beers, not just drinking lots of the same one over and over again.

 Next, swirl the glass a bit and smell the beer.
 Start at a distance and do a “drive-by” with your nose — in other words, don’t stick your nose right in the glass right away.
 Move the glass closer until the beer is right under your nose, and sniff it gently.
 What do you smell?
 Hoppier beers might exhibit aromas of pine, fruit or citrus, while maltier beers might have lighter smells of bread, grain or caramel.

 Finally, the best part: take a sip and think about what you taste.
-Malty flavours might some across biscuity, toasty or nutty.
+Malty flavours might come across biscuity, toasty or nutty.
 Hops can generate bitterness as well as tropical, citrusy flavours.
 The yeast might give it an extra spicy zing or even a banana/clove-like flavour in the case of German or Belgian wheat beers.

 How does the beer feel in your mouth: is it creamy or crisp; does it finish dry; does it have an enticing aftertaste that makes you want to take another sip?